 To be honest I used this thing way more than I actually changed my baby on their fancy changing table.
 I suggest getting one that is extra big like this one from Skip Hop.

 Someone on the Rookie Moms Facebook Group (come join us!) suggested registering for a bunch of different brands because you won’t know which you love, or that you would have such strong opinions about them until after the baby is born.
 She’s totally right!

 Clothing and Layette to add to Your Baby Registry List

-This is probably the one section of your baby registry list that your friends and family will want to shop for the most.
+This is probably the one section that your friends and family will want to shop for the most.
 Baby clothes are just too adorable people can’t help themselves!
 However, babies really don’t need much when it comes to clothes.
 I would try to keep these items to a minimum if possible.

 - Kimono Tops